qgg-lab/dgrp-grooming/README.md

 #### 1. Read data from xlsx files

-The grooming data are stored in xlsx files.
+The grooming data are stored in xlsx files in the `xlsx` directory.
 These data were read by the `readData.R` script as run by the commands in `readData.bash`.
 This step produced the `all.csv` file.
 This file contains all types of behaviors recorded as in the original data.

 #### 2. Process data for ANOVA and GWAS